-The Servicer may file a true-up adjustment more frequently at any time to ensure that the expected collections of the 2016A Restructuring Charges are adequate to pay timely principal and interest on the 2016A Restructuring Bonds when due pursuant to the Expected Amortization Schedule and to make timely payment on all other Ongoing Financing Costs (each, an "Optional True-Up Adjustment").
-In addition, following the last Scheduled Maturity Date of the 2016A Restructuring Bonds, if and so long as any such 2016A Restructuring Bonds remain outstanding after such Scheduled Maturity Date, the Servicer is also required to make such true-up adjustments quarterly to ensure that Charge Collections will be sufficient to pay timely principal and interest, and all other Ongoing Financing Costs due on the next Payment Date (each, a "Quarterly True-Up Adjustment" and, together with Annual True-Up Adjustments, Mandatory Mid-Year True-Up Adjustments, Voluntary Mid-Year True-Up Adjustments will be set at levels estimated to generate revenues sufficient to pay all principal and interest on the 2016A Restructuring Bonds on the next Payment Date, together with all other Ongoing Financing Costs.
+The Servicer may file a true-up adjustment more frequently at any time to ensure that the expected collections of the 2017 Restructuring Charges are adequate to pay timely principal and interest on the 2017 Restructuring Bonds when due pursuant to the Expected Amortization Schedule and to make timely payment on all other Ongoing Financing Costs (each, an "Optional True-Up Adjustment").
+In addition, following the last Scheduled Maturity Date of the 2017 Restructuring Bonds, if and so long as any such 2017 Restructuring Bonds remain outstanding after such Scheduled Maturity Date, the Servicer is also required to make such true-up adjustments quarterly to ensure that Charge Collections will be sufficient to pay timely principal and interest, and all other Ongoing Financing Costs due on the next Payment Date (each, a "Quarterly True-Up Adjustment" and, together with Annual True-Up Adjustments, Mandatory Mid-Year True-Up Adjustments, Voluntary Mid-Year True-Up Adjustments, and Optional True-Up Adjustments, a "True-Up Adjustment").
+The Quarterly True-Up Adjustments will be set at levels estimated to generate revenues sufficient to pay all principal and interest on the 2017 Restructuring Bonds on the next Payment Date, together with all other Ongoing Financing Costs.

-The adjustments to the 2016A Restructuring Charges will continue until principal of and interest on the 2016A Restructuring Bonds and other Ongoing Financing Costs have been paid or performed in full.
+The adjustments to the 2017 Restructuring Charges will continue until principal of and interest on the 2017 Restructuring Bonds and all other Ongoing Financing Costs have been paid or performed in full.

-There is no cap on the amount of 2016A Restructuring Charges that may be imposed on Customers as a result of a True-Up Adjustment.
+There is no cap on the amount of 2017 Restructuring Charges that may be imposed on Customers as a result of a True-Up Adjustment.

-The Servicer must file with the Authority and the Issuer, approximately 30 days before the effective date of an adjustment, an Adjustment Notice to the 2016A Restructuring Charge during which period the Authority may confirm the mathematical accuracy of the Servicer's adjustment.
+The Servicer must file with the Authority and the Issuer, approximately 30 days before the effective date of an adjustment, an Adjustment Notice to the 2017 Restructuring Charge during which period the Authority may confirm the mathematical accuracy of the Servicer's adjustment.
 Each True-Up Adjustment will go into effect on a bills rendered basis on a date which is no earlier than 30 days subsequent to the date of submission of the Adjustment Notice.
-In the event any correction is necessary to a True-Up Adjustment due to mathematical errors in the calculation of the adjustment or otherwise is necessary, the adjustment to the mathematically incorrect 2016A Restructuring Charge adjustment will take effect no sooner than the billing cycle in the month that begins at least five days after the Authority notifies the Servicer of its determination that the calculation of such True-Up Adjustment is mathematically inaccurate.
+In the event any correction is necessary to a True-Up Adjustment due to mathematical errors in the calculation of the adjustment or otherwise is necessary, the adjustment to the mathematically incorrect 2017 Restructuring Charge adjustment will take effect no sooner than the billing cycle in the month that begins at least five days after the Authority notifies the Servicer of its determination that the calculation of such True-Up Adjustment is mathematically inaccurate.